Ford Corsair

-Ford Consul Corsair (1963–1965), Ford Corsair V4 (1965–1970) - Britain
+Ford Consul Corsair (1963–1965), Ford Corsair V4 (1965–1970) – Britain

 The Ford Consul Corsair (later known simply as the Ford Corsair), manufactured by Ford UK, is a midsized car that was introduced at the London Motor Show in October 1963 and available as either a saloon or estate from 1964 until 1970.
-Also, a convertible version was built by Crayford, which is now very rare and highly sought-after as a classic.
-Two-door Corsair saloons are also rare, being built only to order in the UK, although volume two-door production continued for some export markets.
-Only one example of the fleet model, the Consul Corsair Standard, is known to exist.
+Also, a convertible version was built by Crayford Engineering, which is now very rare and highly sought after as a classic.
+Two-door Corsair saloons are also rare, being built only to order in the UK, although two-doors were produced in quantity for some export markets.
+The Consul Corsair S was an export-only model with a two-door Deluxe body and 1500GT engine, sold in Austria and Sweden, and also in South Africa as the Corsair 83.
+Only one example of the fleet model, the Consul Corsair Standard, is known to survive.
 Unlike the Ford Cortina which had five versions (Mks), or the Ford Capri which had face-lifts, the entire production run of the Ford Corsair was a consistent Mk 1, with the body remaining the same, and the design changes being confined to the interior, engine, and mechanicals.

 The Corsair was designed by the same team as the Mark 1 Cortina, with Roy Brown Jr. overseeing the styling by Charles Thompson, and Fred Hart in charge of the engineering.
-Replacing the Consul Classic range, it was essentially a long wheelbase re-skinned Cortina with extra soundproofing and more comfortable seating for high speed long distance driving.
+Replacing the Consul Classic range, it was essentially a long wheelbase re-skinned Cortina with extra soundproofing and more comfortable seating for high speed long-distance driving.
 The windscreen and side windows are shared with the Cortina, the mechanical components with the Cortina GT, and the body's internal panels are basically similar.
 The Corsair had unusual and quite bold styling for its day, with a sharp horizontal V-shaped crease at the very front of the car into which round headlights were inset.
 This gave the car a relatively aerodynamic shape; the top speed of the Corsair 1500 was higher than the equivalent Cortina 1500 even though the Corsair was slightly larger and heavier.
 The jet-like styling extended to the rear where sharply pointed vertical light clusters hinted at fins, recalling the Ford Consul Mark 2.
 The overall styling theme was shared with the early 1960s Ford Thunderbird; both cars were inspired by Uwe Bahnsen's design for the 1960 Ford Taunus P3, but the Corsair was an economical medium-sized motorway cruiser with smooth light-weight bodywork, and very like the Taunus in concept.